María Guadalupe Cuenca

-María Guadalupe Cuenca de Moreno (1790 – September 1, 1854) was a 19th-century Bolivian-born Argentine letter writer.
+María Guadalupe Cuenca de Moreno (1790 – September 1, 1854) was a 19th-century Upper Peru-born Argentine letter writer.

-María Guadalupe Cuenca was born in Chuquisaca, Bolivia, in 1790.
+María Guadalupe Cuenca was born in Chuquisaca, Upper Peru, in 1790.
 After her father's death, she spent her childhood in a convent in her hometown.

 On May 20, 1804, she married Mariano Moreno, whom she met while Moreno was studying law in Bolivia.
 After the couple had a child together, they moved to Calle de la Piedad in Buenos Aires, Argentina.
 A few days after Moreno left for England, Cuenca received a box which contained a pair of black gloves, a black fan, and a mourning veil.
 But she was never informed that Moreno died on the high seas.
 While waiting for news of her husband, she wrote him a ten love letters that were returned unopened.
 Enrique Williams Álzaga later compiled them in a book entitled Cartas que nunca llegaron (Letters that never came).
 After the death of her husband, Cuenca raised her son alone.
 Destituted, she asked the Triumvirate for a pension, and it agreed to give her a pension of 30 pesos.
 She died in Buenos Aires, on September 1, 1854.